anthony-devarti/weatherapp/Project Data/pseudocode.md

     tempKelvin = tempCelsius + 273.15
 }

-let userZip
-function zipLocation(){
-some function that checks the zip code and returns a latitude and longitude lat = something lon = something
-}

 function clearFields(){
     reset the weatherFields object to defaults
     //this will be invoked when the user reselects the zip code field using an event listener